Christopher Morel Player Props: Cubs vs. Mets

-The Chicago Cubs and Christopher Morel (.394 slugging percentage over his past 10 games, including one homer), take on starter Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Chicago Cubs and Christopher Morel (.364 slugging percentage over his past 10 games, including one homer), take on starting pitcher David Peterson and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Christopher Morel Game Info & Props vs. the Mets